CiupagaPL/Uncreative_Platformer/README.md

 > Last Updated: **19-05-2024**;

 ## License
-**Project licence is based on GPL 3.0**.
-It uses some 3rd part assets that I'll list bellow.
+Starting from July 6, this project will change its license type from *GNU GPL 3.0* to **ISC**.
+If you have any questions, please contact me.
+It also uses some 3rd part assets that I'll list bellow.
 - **Orange Kid** - It's used as main font in this project.
 You can find it [here](https://www.1001fonts.com/orange-kid-font.html).

 ## Have a Good One!